yianna23/AI-Image-Generator/README.md

 python main.py
 ```

-The GUI window will open and you can start generating images.
+The GUI window will open, and you can start generating images.

 ---